Volunteering and training

 ⚠️ Please note that sometimes links from this website will go directly to our main Low Incomes Tax Reform Group’s (LITRG) website.

 While a student, you may undertake some kind of voluntary work or additional training.
 This can give you practical experience both of different types of work and workplaces, and may improve your chances of finding a paid permanent job in a sector you enjoy.

 This part of the website is designed to inform you of the tax issues arising whether or not you have not been paid for the work you have done.

 Employers often value the commitment you have shown through your volunteering/internship.
 In addition, you will have learnt other transferable skills such as improved ability to communicate with others, teamworking or organisational ability, for example.
 It is also likely you will be able to obtain a substantive reference and have an interesting topic to discuss at interviews.

 Although you may be given various titles for the work you do, it is important to understand your actual status for taxation purposes.
 Depending on the arrangements made with the organisation you are doing work for, you may be employed, self-employed or neither – that is, a volunteer.

 If you are being paid, other than reimbursement of actual expenses, then you are likely to be employed or self-employed, with associated rights and responsibilities.

 You may be sponsored on your course by a company.
-If this is the case, you should check the section on this to understand whether or not the sponsorship payment will be taxable.
+If this is the case, you should check the page on this to understand whether or not the sponsorship payment will be taxable.